Reviews You Can Rely On

 Running Shorts

 The act of running requires a lot of flexibility and space for the legs.
 Because of this, running shorts are far more minimally designed and fundamentally ultralight.
 Many styles involve the dolphin, or split-short, design, which is the most breezy and usually the shortest type.
 The split refers to a tapered and triangularly shaped cut (an exaggerated scallop) between the front and rear sections of the shorts, allowing for the utmost venting at the sides of the legs.
 In the most extreme cases, the height of this split can meet the waistband.
-Another design for running shorts, but not as common, is the body-con spandex type that borderlines full-coverage underwear.
-This is the most aerodynamic, of course, and is a standard among professional racers.
-Lastly, the more in-between and casual types have no scallop or dolphin cut at all but are loose around the thigh.
-Having an inseam of 5 inches or less is standard.
+Another design for running shorts, which is becoming all the more popular, is the body-con spandex type that borderlines full-coverage underwear (or how about those bikini bottoms women wear in the Olympics).
+This is potentially the most aerodynamic and is often a standard among professional racers, but there is also a movement to allow the pros to just wear whatever they want to race in.
+Lastly, the more in-between and casual types of designs have no scallop or dolphin cut at all but are simply loose and airy around the thigh.

-With similar use of synthetic materials as those for hiking, the differences reside in the general lack of need for things like water resistance or added sun protection.
-The priority for running is to utilize material that is not cumbersome (i.e., high mobility) and is highly breathable.
+Having an inseam of 5 inches or less is what we would consider standard for running shorts.
+With similar use of synthetic materials as those for hiking, the differences reside in the general lack of need for certain features.
+Water resistance can diminish the breathability of the fabric, so it's seen as much.
+Having too many pockets may diminish mobility or breathability as well.
+There are strategic ways to incorporate a pocket, even one big enough for a phone, like a rear pocket with a zipper on the back of the waistband that holds the phone snugly to avoid bounce.
+As you can tell, the priority for running shorts is material that is not cumbersome (i.e., maintaining speed and mobility) and is highly breathable.
 Depending on how much you run, a low-mileage jaunt, even when it's raining out, won't be an issue for shorts that absorb water readily.
 The ultralight and synthetic nature will dry very quickly.
-Another small feature that is common is a very tiny stash pocket stitched into either the waistband or the side of the shorts for keys or chapstick.
-Pockets for your hands are not typical.
-Lastly, internal drawstrings to cinch an elastic waistband is also standard, as there are no buttons, snaps, or zippers.
+More often than not, the only added feature is a very tiny stash pocket stitched into either the side of the hip or the inside of the waistband above a thigh.
+Lastly, internal drawstrings to cinch an elastic waistband are also standard, as there are no buttons, snaps, or zippers.

 Credit: Sara Aranda